Near Eagar in Apache County, Arizona — The American Mountains (Southwest)

 Erected 2002 by Round Valley Positive Action Tourism Committee and Springerville-Eagar Chamber of Commerce.
 (Marker Number 7.)

-Marker series.
-This marker is included in the Arizona, Pistols, Plows and Petticoats Historic Driving Tour marker series.
+Topics and series.
+This historical marker is listed in this topic list: Notable Places.
+In addition, it is included in the Arizona, Pistols, Plows and Petticoats Historic Driving Tour series list.

 Location.
 34° 6.555′ N, 109° 19.539′ W. Marker is near Eagar, Arizona, in Apache County.
 Marker is at the intersection of School Bus Road and West Central Avenue (Arizona Route 260), on the left when traveling south on School Bus Road.
+Marker is about 200 feet south of Central Avenue.
 Touch for map.
-Marker is about 200 feet south of Central Avenue.
 Marker is in this post office area: Eagar AZ 85925, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-26 Bar Hereford Ranch (within shouting distance of this marker); Amity School (approx. 0.7 miles away); Old Grist Mill Site (approx. 1.2 miles away); Snyder-Cavanaugh Shoot Out Eagar Elementary School (approx. 1.9 miles away); Oscar Jepson Home (approx. 2 miles away); Harry Colter Home (approx. 2 miles away); Joseph Udall Barn (approx. 2 miles away).
+26 Bar Hereford Ranch (within shouting distance of this marker); Amity School Old Grist Mill Site (approx. 1.2 miles away); Snyder-Cavanaugh Shoot Out (approx. 1.2 miles away); Eagar Elementary School (approx. 1.9 miles away); Oscar Jepson Home (approx. 2 miles away); Harry Colter Home (approx. 2 miles away); Joseph Udall Barn (approx. 2 miles away).
 Touch for a list and map of all markers in Eagar.

 More about this marker.
 This is Marker Stop #7 on the Pistols, Plows and Petticoats Historic Driving Tour.